ActiveEngagement/thegru/README.md

 You may customize the path to the [cards file](#the-cards-file), in which uploaded card ids are stored, with this input.

 If `false` is passed, the cards file will not be used.
 Cards will not be updated in Guru; they will always be re-created.
 This option can be useful in creation-only scenarios.

-#### `update_all`

-OPTIONAL.
-Force all cards to be updated, always.

-This input must be either `true` or `false` (the default).

-By default, with standard collections, the action will only update cards whose Markdown files (or referenced image files) have changed during this push.
-When this input is `true`, *all* cards in the config file always be updated, and the action will skip the changed files check.

 ## Synced Collections Usage